ShujianQian/epic-artifact/README.md

 ![All Servers](<figs/6-all-servers.png>)

 7. Click on your server.
-To login to the server, you will need to use the username "ubuntu" and the IP address shown on the top right.
+To login to the server, you will need to use the username "ubuntu" and the IP address shown on the right.

 ![Server](<figs/7-server.png>)